 Do NOT give away a pet for free

 Free pets are much more likely to be abandoned, and in some cases, someone might be seeking to obtain a pet for free to use for an illegal purpose such as dog fighting.
 You should charge an adoption fee that is equal to or greater than the adoption fee charged by your local animal shelter for that type of pet.
 Don’t be shy to charge money for your pet!
 Having someone pay money for a pet is one of the most important ways to be assured that the person who is taking the pet is serious about wanting them, and can afford to pay for the food and veterinary care the pet will need throughout his/her life.
 If you do not want to keep the money you receive for the pet, you can donate it to your local shelter or rescue.
 You can also offer to hold it as a veterinary fund for the pet.
 That is a great way to ensure that the adopter is serious about wanting the pet, the pet has a small fund for veterinary care, and you will continue to be able to monitor the health of your pet.
+If you find your pet a new family through Rehome, the adoption fee will be donated to help get even more pets adopted.

 Remember, your pet has NO ONE but YOU—The loyalty you show and effort you put forth to find your pet a new loving home, even if it causes inconvenience for you now, will be well worth it when you know that your pet is living out a healthy and happy life!